The Importance of Having Written Job Descriptions

 A Job Description Should Include the Following

-- Description of Reporting Structure: This section provides a detailed description of any and all roles the employee will hold.
-This should include their own supervisory roles (if any) as well as who they are subordinate to directly and indirectly.
-If the employee is to work with other employees or departments include that information as well.
+This section provides a detailed description of any and all roles the employee will hold.
+It should include their own supervisory roles (if any) as well as who they are subordinate to directly and indirectly.
+If the employee is to work with other employees or departments, include that information as well.

 It is helpful to include a corporate organizational flow chart that depicts all positions in the company and their hierarchy.